shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/identifiers--id-combinations-report.md

 > [!IMPORTANT]
 >
 > - The **Filter?** column shows whether a dimension can be used as a filter as well as being used to group by.
 > - Some dimensions have attributes.
 Dimension attributes are a more granular element of data about the parent dimension.
-If a dimension has attributes, the name of its attributes will appear below it using the following syntax "Dimension_Name:Attribute_Name".
+If a dimension has attributes, the name of its attributes will appear below it using the following syntax: `"Dimension_Name:Attribute_Name"`.
-> - For all revenue fields, the currency is defined by the Buying Currency field.
+> - For all revenue fields, the currency is defined by the `Buying Currency` field.

 | Column | Type | Filter? | Example | Description |
 |:---|:---|:---|:---|:---|